 - Personal Folder: All things for me personally

-- Kids & Family Folder: All emails from family, friends, and the kids teachers, school, and sports
+- Kids & Family Folder: All emails from family, friends, teachers, school, and sports

 - Social Media Folder: All emails from social media platforms